 - Flexibility and Texture: It is soft to the touch yet holds firm in grip; these features make it ideal for knotting, crafting, and handling.

-- Thermal Insulation: The natural fibers of hemp provide insulation and are therefore applicable in specific uses in industry.
+- Thermal Insulation: The natural fibers of hemp provide insulation and are therefore applicable for specific uses in industry.

 The Diverse Uses of Hemp Rope